-When the "No. 1 Bear" card turns up, each player as soon as he sees it, throws his cards in the center of the table and calls out, "Bull-Frog".
-The last player getting his cards on the table and calling Bull-Frog, is declared the Bull-Frog, and is required to hop around the room and make a noise like a Bull-Frog.
-If any player throws away his cards before "No. 1 Bear" card turns up, he is the Bull-Frog.
+When the "No. 1 Bear" card turns up, each player as soon as he sees it, throws his cards in the center of the table and calls out, Bull-Froy.
+The last player getting his cards on the table and calling Bull-Froy, access on the tube and calling Bull-Froy and the room and the room

-Copyright 1939 Russell Press, Inc. Leicester, Mass.
+Copyright 1939 Russell Press, Inc. Leicester, Mass,

-Rules for Playing AUTHORS
+Rules for Playing AUTHORS No. 51

-No. 51